triton-inference-server/backend/README.md

 Every model must be associated with a backend.
 A model's backend is specified in the model's configuration using the 'backend' setting.
 For using TensorRT backend, the value of this setting should be *tensorrt*.
-Similarly, for using PyTorch, ONNX and TensorFlow Backends, the `backend` field should be set to *pytorch*, *onnxruntime* or *tensorflow* respectively.
+Similarly, for using PyTorch, ONNX and TensorFlow backends, the `backend` field should be set to *pytorch*, *onnxruntime* or *tensorflow* respectively.
 For all other backends, 'backend' must be set to the name of the backend.
+Some backends may also check the 'platform' setting for categorizing the model, for example, in TensorFlow backend, 'platform' should be set to *tensorflow_savedmodel* or *tensorflow_graphdef* according to the model format.
+Please refere to the specific backend repository on whether 'platform' is used.

 ### Backend Shared Library